catherinepope/papermod/content/workshops/getting-started-with-zotero.md

 tags: ["academic", "workshops"]
 categories: ["Training"]
 description: "Interactive demonstration of Zotero reference management software.
 Learn to organize sources, create citations, and format bibliographies efficiently using this free academic tool for researchers."
 keywords: ["Zotero", "reference management", "citation software", "bibliography", "academic references", "research tools", "citation styles", "Zotero workshop", "academic writing tools", "research organization"]
+ShowBreadCrumbs: true
 ---

 Do you spend hours trying to find the source of that really important paper?
 Are you despairing at the thought of compiling your bibliography?
 Perhaps you have already a referencing tool, but it’s not right for you.
 You need Zotero!